GeekAlexis/FastMOT/README.md

   ```
 - Use `--gui` to visualize and `--output_uri out.mp4` to save output
 - Note that the first run will be slow due to Numba compilation
-- For more flexibility, modify the config file `cfg/mot.json`
+- More options can be configured in `cfg/mot.json`
   - Set `camera_size` and `camera_fps` to match your camera setting.
 List all settings for your camera:
     ```
     $ v4l2-ctl -d /dev/video0 --list-formats-ext